edly-io/h5pxblock/README.md

 H5P Xblock provides ability to host and play H5P content in open edX.
 It has few more features

 1. Ability to mark H5P content complete in open edX
-2. Ablity to capture score of H5P content in open edX
+2. Ability to capture score of H5P content in open edX
 3. Save learner state which can be retrieved later
 4. Ability to host H5P content on cloud storage like AWS S3